-The Growth Management Act requires an inventory and analysis of existing and projected housing needs as part of each jurisdiction's comprehensive plan housing element.
-The inventory and needs analysis, together with an evaluation of recent progress to address housing needs, helps cities identify the greatest needs and prioritize strategies to address them.
+housing needs, helps cities identify the greatest needs and prioritize strategies to address them.
 Understanding the impact of discriminatory housing and land use practices and current disparities in access to housing and neighborhoods of choice helps focus policies and programs to achieve equitable housing outcomes.
-For example, understanding disparities in access to parks, open space, and clean air, water, and soil) can identify a need for increased affordability in those areas.
+For example, understanding disparities in access to opportunity areas (i.e. areas with high quality schools, jobs, transit and access to parks, open space, and clean air, water, and soil) can identify a need for increased affordability in those areas.
 Appendix 4 provides further guidance on conducting a housing inventory and analysis.